-From the basic "cement-in-a-bucket" to the tried-and-true fluke or grapnel, anchors come in a wide variety of shapes and styles.
+From the basic "cement-in-a-bucket" to the tried-and-true fluke or grapnel, boat anchors come in a wide variety of shapes and styles.
 No matter what size boat you skim across your favorite lake in, having an anchor on board assures safe boating, while also permitting the angler to have a controlled and drift-free fishing excursion.

 Choosing the appropriate anchor can be a frustrating task if you don't know the merits of each particular design.
 Follow this handy guide and prepare to become a boat anchor guru.